argilla-io/argilla-llama-index/README.md

 from llama_index import set_global_handler
 ```

 What we need to do is to set Argilla as the global handler as below.
 Within the handler, we need to provide the dataset name that we will use.
 If the dataset does not exist, it will be created with the given name.
 You can also set the API KEY, API URL, and the Workspace name.
-If you do not provide these, the default values will be used.
+You can learn more about the variables that controls Argilla initialization [here](https://docs.argilla.io/en/latest/getting_started/installation/configurations/workspace_management.html)

 ```python
 set_global_handler("argilla", dataset_name="query_model")
 ```

-Let us create the LLM.
+Let's now create the llm instance, using GPT-3.5 from OpenAI.

 ```python
 llm = OpenAI(model="gpt-3.5-turbo", temperature=0.8)
 ```

-With the code snippet below, you can create a basic workflow with Llama Index.
+With the code snippet below, you can create a basic workflow with LlamaIndex.
 You will also need a txt file as the data source within a folder named "data".
 For a sample data file and more info regarding the use of Llama Index, you can refer to the [Llama Index documentation](https://docs.llamaindex.ai/en/stable/getting_started/starter_example.html).

 ```python
 service_context = ServiceContext.from_defaults(llm=llm)